TexasEscapes.com Texas Escapes Online Magazine: Travel and History

 Our Lady Queen of Peace, was built in 1924 for the town’s Mexican-American congregation.

-The population of the town has never exceeded 600 people.
+The population of the town has never exceeded 600 people until the 2000s.

 St. Dominic Church ruin, D'Hanis, Texas